PREVIEW: THE GOUGE

 CHAPTER 1

-The varsity football game was a dead heat as the clock neared half-time.
-The stands were crowded, and why wouldn’t they be.
+The varsity football game was in a dead heat as the clock neared half-time.
+The stands were crowded, and why wouldn’t they be?
 It was a rival game between neighboring towns: the Simpsonville Tigers and the Cypress Creek Panthers.
 Though Karen had lived in Cypress Creek and attended the local schools all her life, she wasn’t there to root for either team.
 She was there because Tommy had asked her to hang out at the game.

-The referee blew his whistle and called for half-time.
+The referee blew his whistle and called half-time.
 The crowds moved like a crawling swamp that funneled toward the bathrooms and concession stands.

 “You want to split some nachos or something?”
 Tommy asked Karen.

-Karen smiled at Tommy.
+Karen smiled at him.
 Though she was thrilled at the idea of sharing a snack with him, she took a quick glance down the field toward the enormous line forming at the concession stand.

 “Yeah, maybe.
 We’d probably get some of that great cheese skin though,” Tommy laughed.